 Fundamentalism and illiteracy

 Unfortunately, many people themselves do not see that there is as much fundamentalism in science as it is in religions.
 Fundamentalism lives through texts.
 In fact, fundamentalism is one of the worst scourges of civilisation.
 It is best seen in phenomena such as law, justice, and jurisprudence, where a cold and insensitive letter ignores this common sense.
-Who are more persistent than the lawyer, the judge and the legislator (politician) to can hide behind the texts and their bivalent logic.
+Who is more persistent than the lawyer, the judge and the legislator (politician) to hide behind the texts and their bivalent logic.
 And to whom it is more important than to an academically active scientist, for whom theory is much more true than the living nature he perceives.

 However, Westerners do not see these as problems of fundamentalism!
 Why not?
 Perhaps because their effects do not surprise.
 Equally, all phenomena of fundamentalism arise from the same form of illiteracy as the sudden idiocy of terrorism.
 This problem is as old as education itself and it has its roots exactly where religions and scientific thinking were born: in the world of writing!
 The writings and their interpretations are the basis of the philosophical problems of science and religions.